 Don’t show up if you have declined.

-Don’t decide you can come at the last minute and show up.
+Don’t decide to attend the wedding at the last minute and show up unannounced.

 Don’t wear white

 Unless the couple specifically asks you to, don’t wear white!
-Off-white, eggshell, and cream are also off-limits.
+Off-white, eggshell, cream, ivory and all other shades of white are also off-limits.
 Black is fine for an evening wedding, but should be avoided for a spring or summer daytime wedding.

 Don’t wear anything too over-the-top, revealing, or provocative.
 All eyes should be on the bride.